rdagumampan/yuniql-azure-pipelines-tasks/README.md

 Run database migrations and schema versioning with Yuniql.
 Supports SqlServer, PostgreSql, MySql and others.
 For samples and developer guide, visit [https://yuniql.io](https://yuniql.io) and walk through our [developer wiki](https://github.com/rdagumampan/yuniql/wiki).

 **NOTE: This is a PREVIEW RELEASE.
-Please star or watch the project in GitHub for release updates.
+Stay tuned for latest features and releases, star or watch project yuniql on Github.
 See  https://github.com/rdagumampan/yuniql**

 ### Azure DevOps YAML Pipelines